 We will use the tgsrepcrack.py from the Kerberoast project because it can brute-force .kirbi files without converting them.

 Let’s crack the TGS ticket

 This brute force attack happens offline, meaning no more communication with Active Directory needs to occur.
 As a result, this step is undetectable.
 An attacker may even exfiltrate the list of hashes and use a high-performance system designed just for password cracking.
 Tools such as hashcat are used to perform the offline brute force attack.
 Having obtained the plaintext password, the attacker can use the credentials to authenticate to any resources the service account has access to, potentially allowing them to compromise data or escalate privileges.

 As we’ve demonstrated, Kerberoasting can lead to the compromise of sensitive service account passwords.
 However, several mitigations exist that greatly reduce or even eliminate these risks.

-- Service Account Passwords should be hard to guess and have a minimum of 25 characters, and routinely changed.
-Thats the effective mitigation for this attack.
+- Service Account Passwords should be hard to guess and have a minimum of 25 characters and be routinely changed.
+That’s the effective mitigation for this attack.

 - Use where’s possible Managed Service Accounts and Group Manage Service Accounts as it automates password changing and delegated SPN Management

 - Audit the assignment of servicePrincipalNames to sensitive user accounts.
 For example, members of Domain Admins should not be used as service accounts (and therefore not have SPNs assigned).